The following Tax practice note provides comprehensive and up to date legal information covering:

 of the return or an amended return.

 Even if a transaction legitimately qualifies for relief, certain post-transaction events, may result in the relief being clawed back.
+HMRC has information powers to request information or documents for the purposes of checking whether group relief has been withdrawn.
 For more detail, see Practice Note: Clawback of SDLT group relief.

 The legislation and this Practice Note refer to: